The New Meaning of Hospitality

 “Luxury or high touch service is going to become, and I think has [already] become synonymous with safety.
 And how we take care of the guests.
 Not just how we take care of you in terms of making you comfortable.
 But how do we physically take care of your wellness?” said Mary Catherine.
 And it goes beyond just the physical body to the mental experience – or escape, rather, that hotels and restaurants can offer.
 “So your server is wearing masks and gloves and we’re sanitizing tables but if even in those two hours, [you] kind of forget where you are and just enjoy some amazing homemade pasta and a really good glass of Barolo then we’ve done a new service.
 It’s a new level of hospitality.”

-And last but certainly not least, be sure to tune in to hear how this incredible New York Times ad came to be (here’s a hint: Don’t mess with Detroit).
+And be sure to tune in to hear how this incredible New York Times ad came to be (here’s a hint: Don’t mess with Detroit).